cloudbees/webhook-relay-plugin/README.md

 #### Reconnect to the Webhook Relay

-If the `WebhookRelayManager` looses its connection and seem to not be receiving events anymore, you can reconnect it by executing the following Groovy script under *Manage Jenkins > Script Console*.
+If the `WebhookRelayManager` loses its connection and seem to not be receiving events anymore, you can reconnect it by executing the following Groovy script under *Manage Jenkins > Script Console*.

 ```
 import org.jenkinsci.plugins.webhookrelay.*